- Graduate degree in library science from an ALA-accredited degree program.

-- Demonstrated ability to work collaboratively with others and groups to find solutions.
+- Demonstrated ability to work collaboratively with other individuals and groups to find solutions.

 - Evidence of flexibility, innovative thinking, professional growth, and a vision for the future of academic libraries.